-University of Nebraska, Lincoln, CON & Student Health Center
+University of Nebraska, College of Nursing & Student Health Center

 Using university resources wisely to enhance opportunities, health

 The University of Nebraska Medical Center hasn’t had a home on campus in 100 years.
 Residing in a small space near Wells Fargo in downtown Lincoln, UNMC students have had to share cramped space, and the University of Nebraska-Lincoln has not been able to grow is nursing program due to lack of space.
 In fact, the university has had to turn down applicants because of a lack of space.

 By 2020, the state of Nebraska is expected to have shortage of 4,000 nurses.
 To answer the demand for healthcare professionals, the university embarked on a $35 million facility.